What is shinrin yoku?

 Health Benefits

 Forest Therapy offers powerful mental and physical health benefits.
-What scientific research has demonstrated, that a single Forest Therapy walk can immediately improve your body’s stress and wellness markers.
+Scientific research has demonstrated, that a single Forest Therapy walk can immediately improve your body’s stress and wellness markers.
 These changes have a direct and positive impact on your overall well-being, helping you to fee balanced and revitalised.

 Improved cognition, attention and focus